Balmorhea State Park Texas

 As we turn off I-10 at exit 209 we can see the Davis Mountains to the south.

 The San Solomon spring at Balmorhea State Park has created a superb desert oasis.
-These springs in the desert flatlands of West Texas have provided water for Native Americans, and later, for Spanish explorers and soldiers.
+These springs in the desert flatlands of west Texas have provided water for Native Americans, and later, for Spanish explorers and soldiers.
 Today the life sustaining waters from the spring are used to supply irrigation water for 12,900 acres of farming land.

 The present name, San Solomon Springs, was given by the first settlers, Mexican farmers who used the water for irrigating crops.